-A high ankle sprain is an injury to the anterior tibiofibular ligament which joins the tibia and fibula together just above the ankle.
-This ankle injury is generally more severe and more complicated to treat than a normal sprain, Read more on the causes, symptoms, and treatment of a high ankle sprain.
+A high ankle sprain is also known as a Syndesmosis injury.
+It is a tear of the anterior tibiofibular ligament which joins the tibia and fibula together just above the ankle.
+This ankle injury is generally more severe and more complicated to treat than a normal ankle sprain.

 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.

 High ankle sprain treatment

 High ankle sprain treatment at home

 - As soon as possible after exercise, the PRICE principles (protection, rest, ice, compression, elevation) should be applied to reduce pain and limit swelling.